MuirinnD/lunar-net-protocol/README.md

-## Dummary of how the protocol works
+## Summary of how the protocol works

 ### Packets